What Does it Take to Be a Cartographer or Photogrammetrist?

 - Identify, scale, and orient geodetic points, elevations, and other planimetric or topographic features, applying standard mathematical formulas.

-When polled, Cartographers and Photogrammetrists say the following skills are most frequently used in their jobs:
+Cartographers and Photogrammetrists state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.